 “You can learn something and walk away.
 Or you can learn something and say, well, I’m now going to try to do something about this.Susanna Bevilacqua #moralfairground #thetoxicfox”

-“The ethical business at the core of what Moral Fairground does, and the reason they do it, is perhaps to help solve global, social, or environmental issues.
+“The ethical business is at the core of what Moral Fairground does, and the reason they do it, is perhaps to help solve global, social, or environmental issues.

 “Passion will rub off on other people and will enable you to meet people who will be able to help you.
 Susanna Bevilacqua #moralfairground #thetoxicfox”